way-cooler/way-cooler/README.md

 # Contributors
 Way Cooler was started by @Timidger and @SnirkImmington, but these fine people have helped us:

+- @Dcelemeno for creating the logo
+- @platipo for creating the official backgrounds
 - @vinipsmaker created (and maintains) AUR packages
 - @miltador created NixOS package
 - @starfys created way-cooler desktop file